corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Fix thumbnail
-* 2.0.0 Mark as compatible with Stellaris 3.1 "Lem" - update to use new arithmetic syntax
+* 2.0.0 Mark as compatible with Stellaris version 3.1 "Lem" - update to use new arithmetic syntax
-* 2.1.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
+* 2.1.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
-* 2.2.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
+* 2.2.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
 * 3.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Use memory optimization feature for effects and triggers
     * Update armies with new army properties
     * Add army weights so the AI will build Titanic Life and Azizians armies if possible
+* 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - use new `fromfrom` scope in events tied to `on_planet_transfer`

 ## Source Code